pugantsov/pugantsov.github.io/index.md

 # Publications

  - **Divergence-Based Domain Transferability for Zero-Shot Classification**
- Alexander Pugantsov and Richard McCreadie
+ Pugantsov, A. and McCreadie, R.
  EACL 2023 (paper available soon)

  - **Identifying Suitable Tasks for Inductive Transfer Through the Analysis of Feature Attributions**
- Alexander Pugantsov and Richard McCreadie
+ Pugantsov, A. and McCreadie, R.
  ECIR 2022 [[paper]](https://arxiv.org/abs/2202.01096)

 # Education